 Here are a couple of our favorites on the personal side:

 The Amex EveryDay® Credit Card from American Express – This card comes with no annual fee, a 20% bonus on points earned if you make 20 transactions in a month, and double points on the first $6,000 in grocery purchases each year.
+(Plus, check out 30+ additional perks in our benefits review.)

 A couple of our favorite business cards include:

-The Business Gold Rewards Card from American Express OPEN – This card comes with several bonus categories that earn 2X or 3X points per dollar.
+The Business Gold Rewards Card from American Express – This card comes with several bonus categories that earn 2X or 3X points per dollar.
 This is a great card for airfare, gas, and advertising purchases.

-Sign-up bonuses for American Express cards can vary greatly over time, so be sure you are satisfied with the current bonus before applying.
+Welcome bonuses for American Express cards can vary greatly over time, so be sure you are satisfied with the current bonus before applying.
 There are also plenty of other cards that earn Membership Rewards.

-With all of the Membership Rewards cards available, you can earn a ton of points just with sign-up bonuses.
+With all of the Membership Rewards cards available, you can earn a ton of points just with introductory bonuses.
 Add in the category bonuses that many of the cards have, and pretty soon you will have enough points to transfer over to British Airways.

 Hot Tip: Want to earn a ton of Membership Rewards points quickly?
 Check out how you can earn 100k+ Membership Rewards in 90 days!